-Refurbished phones account for a small fraction of industry sales.
-But they can be a great option for anyone looking for significant savings—especially these days, when the price of a new model can easily exceed $1,000.
+A refurbished phone can be a great option for anyone looking for significant savings—especially these days, when the price of a new model can easily exceed $1,000.

 Know What You’re Buying

-Samsung uses similar standards for the refurbished phones sold on its website.
-It promises restoration to “like new” condition and a one-year warranty.
+Samsung uses similar standards for the refurbished phones it sells.
+It promises restoration to “like new” condition, with a new battery and a 1-year warranty.

 Make Sure You’re Protected

-Ask About the Returns Policy
+Ask About the Return Policy

 If there’s a technical problem with the phone, it may take time to show up.
-For that reason, we recommend going with a retailer that grants you at least a month to return it.
+When you receive the device, be sure to test it thoroughly, including looking for cosmetic flaws.

 We also recommend going with a retailer that gives you at least a month to return the item.
 Amazon’s Renewed Guarantee offers up to 90 days to return the product for a refund or replacement.
 The Apple Store and Best Buy give you only two weeks to change your mind.
 Just like with warranties, though, your credit card company might help you out here if a retailer refuses to accept your return.